On the Number of Rainbow Spanning Trees in Edge-Colored Complete Graphs: Introduction

-In this paper, we focus on Conjecture A. We further improve the lower bound of three in \cite{Krussel} by proving that in any $(2m-1)$-edge-coloring of $K_{2m}$, $m \geq 1$, there exist at least $\left\lfloor \frac{\sqrt{6m + 9}}{3}\right \rfloor$ mutually edge-disjoint rainbow spanning trees.
-Asymptotically, this is not as good as the bound submitted in \cite{Carraher}, but our result applies to all values of $m$ and it is better until $m$ is extremely large (over $5.7 \times 10^7$).
+In this paper, we focus on Conjecture~\ref{conj:A} by proving that in any $(2m-1)$-edge-coloring of $K_{2m}$, $m \geq 1$, there exist at least $\left\lfloor \frac{\sqrt{6m + 9}}{3}\right \rfloor$ mutually edge-disjoint rainbow spanning trees.
+Asymptotically, this is not as good as the bound in \cite{Carraher} or \cite{Horn}, but our result applies to all values of $m$ and it is better until $m$ is extremely large (over $5.7 \times 10^7$ for the bound in \cite{Carraher}).
+Instead of using the probabilistic method to prove the result, as was used in \cite{Carraher} and \cite{Horn}, we derive our bound by means of an explicit, constructive approach.
+So, not only do we actually produce the rainbow trees, but also some structure of each rainbow spanning tree is determined in the process.
+It should be noted that the best constructive result (before ours) is the one in the paper by Krussel, Marshall, and Verrall \cite{Krussel} which produces just three rainbow spanning trees, though the recent result by Pokrovskiy and Sudakov is stronger.